 With over 20 years of experience in treating personal injury patients, we understand the importance of choosing the right doctors for your injuries and avoiding the expensive, time-consuming pitfalls along the way.
-This guide will help you find the right doctor after a car accident.
+This guide will help you find the best doctor after a car accident.

 To begin, IF YOU ARE SERIOUSLY INJURED, PLEASE CALL 911!
-If you have already been treated at a hospital or Urgent Care, or if you would simply like a check-up after an accident, then there are a few important things that you should know before choosing a doctor.
+If you have already been treated at a hospital or Urgent Care, or if you would simply like a check-up after an accident, then there are a few important things that you should know before choosing a auto injury doctor.

 First, YOUR HEALTH IS THE NUMBER ONE PRIORITY!
 If you feel pain or discomfort after an accident then you need to seek medical attention.
 There is a very good chance that your pain will get worse if left untreated, and possibly lead to chronic medical conditions that can last a lifetime.
 Don’t be a victim.
 You did not choose this situation but you can choose to take control of your recovery.